fluxscape/fluxscape-docs/_prefab-docs-boilerplate/docs-starter/markdown/README.md

 A good idea is to start the docs with a short 2-3 sentence description of what the prefab does.
 In this starter you will see some made up info about a made up prefab called My Prefab.

 > This is how to write a blockquote.
-It is neat to (sparingly) use for extra important info or if you want to add some attribution the [Author](https://noodl.net) of the Prefab.
+It is neat to (sparingly) use for extra important info.

 <div className="ndl-image-with-background">